Back

 3. Let Umami Lead the Way

-Sakes like Nobu Junmai Ginjo 71, which balances umami with clean acidity, naturally enhance Nobu’s signature preparations such as Yellowtail Jalapeño or Nobu-style sashimi.
-For dishes with a touch of smoke or char, a rounder and fuller Junmai or Junmai Daiginjo creates a harmonious counterpoint.
+Sakes such as Nobu Junmai Daiginjo TK40, which balances umami with clean acidity, naturally enhance Nobu’s signature preparations such as Yellowtail Jalapeño or Nobu-style sashimi.
+For dishes with a touch of smoke or char, a rounder Junmai Ginjo 71 can pair perfectly with dishes such as the signature Black Cod Miso.

 4. Explore the Experience Through Sake Tasting Flights

 For guests who prefer a guided journey, the sake tasting flights at Nobu Bar offer an elegant way to sample the breadth of Hokusetsu’s craftsmanship.
-The Classic, Exploratory, and Premium flights present curated progressions that move from lighter, smoother styles to richer and more expressive pours.
+Curated by Robson and team, the Classic, Exploratory, and Premium flights are designed to guide guests from lighter, smoother styles to richer and more expressive pours.
 Each flight can also be paired with a trio of Nobu dishes or bar bites, creating a thoughtful combination of flavours designed to highlight the nuances of every sake.

 With these principles in mind, the flavours of Hokusetsu sake unfold with even greater clarity, guiding guests toward a deeper exploration of the craft behind each pour.
 It is a journey best enjoyed slowly, with space to pause and appreciate the subtleties that make Hokusetsu sake so distinctive.
 As the evening softens and the bar settles into its gentle rhythm, guests are invited to linger, savour, and discover how a well-chosen sip can transform the simplest moment into something memorable.